What is "protein catabolism"? Let us explore what this means and why it is so important to understand.

 Correction has less to do with the particular affected organ and more to do with reducing stress and improving cellular energy production so that the tendency for catabolism or cannibalizing tissue can be reversed.
 This involves dietary and lifestyle changes and the use of nutritional supplements to help restore energy production.

-According to Dr. Paul Eck's research, a hair sodium/potassium ratio below 2.5:1 is an indicator of a catabolic state.
+According to Dr. Paul Eck's research, a low hair sodium/potassium ratio is an indicator of a catabolic state.
 This is also referred to as inverted ratio or inversion.
 It is a chronic stress indicator.
 Dr. Eck determined that there are several reasons the ratio inverts:

-Dr. Eck determined that a tendency for conditions such as carbohydrate intolerance, cardiovascular disease, impaired immune system, ulcers, arthritis and malignancy exists when there is a low sodium/potassium ratio.
+Dr. Eck determined that a tendency for conditions such as carbohydrate intolerance, cardiovascular disease, impaired immune system, ulcers and arthritis exists when there is a low sodium/potassium ratio.

 Natural therapies may also be very beneficial.
 Specific supplements are often critical to raise the threshold for stress and help improve cellular energy production.